Mintels/Rem/README.md

 # <img width="40" height="40" alt="logo" src="https://github.com/user-attachments/assets/2a66aef7-99d3-427d-ba25-2adb33dfb3f7" />  Rem: An AI Conversational Companion

-Rem is a voice, memory, and personality-based AI personal assistant. compared to conventional chatbots, Rem is an AI-powered assistant with the goal to feel more human.
+Rem is a voice, memory, and personality-based AI personal companion. compared to conventional chatbots, Rem is an AI-powered assistant with the goal to feel more human.
 Rem, compared with conventional assistants, creates engaging, customized interactions by combining expressive voice synthesis, conversational memory, and natural language understanding.

 ## Example Application
 <br>